BVLC/caffe/examples/mnist/readme.md

 which you can deploy as a trained model in your application, if you are training on a real-world application dataset.

+### Using the model to make predictions

+Ideally you would create your own image, maybe with a drawing program or by scanning your own hand-written digit.
+Alternatively you can use examples from the testing dataset, we provided 3 helper scripts to do just that.

+    cd $CAFFE_ROOT/examples/mnist

+First extract a hundred images from the MNIST dataset as numpy arrays of dimmension (100,28,28,1).
+This is practical to deal with the single-channel gray level image.

+    ./mnist_examples.py

+The script should have written the array in a file `mnist-predict-100-twos.npy`.
+Now you can make predictions using the model you just trained.
+Notice the classifier options can be edited, for instance if you are not using GPU.

+    ./classify_mnist.sh

+The script should output a hundred predictions in file `predictions.npy`.
+This can be read using a simple pretty-printer that we provide :

+    ./read_predictions.py predictions.npy

+And here we go, almost all the predictions predict the right figure.
+The output format is one row per input image, each vector displaying probabilities for each class.

 ### Um...
 How about GPU training?

 You just did!
 All the training was carried out on the GPU.
 In fact, if you would like to do training on CPU, you can simply change one line in `lenet_solver.prototxt`: